Resource

 This is a collection of pointers to datasets/tasks/benchmarks pertaining to the intersection of machine learning and law.

 This page is continually being updated.
-If I missed something, please contact me at [email protected] and I'll add it!
+If there's a dataset/resource you think should be included here, please make a pull request adding it, or contact me at [email protected] and I'll add it!

 Neel Guha